bitcoin-sv/spv-wallet-go-client/examples/README.md

 * user-invitation-reject:                 Reject user contact invitation with a given paymail address.
 * user-transaction-metadata-update:       Update user transaction metadata with a given ID.
 * user-xpub-metadata:                     Update current authorized user's xpub metadata.
+* send-op-return:                         Sends an OP_RETURN transaction.
 ```

 ## Authroization

 > [!CAUTION]
 > Don't use the keys which are already added to another wallet.

 > [!IMPORTANT]
 > Additionally, to make it work properly, you should adjust the `ExamplePaymail` to align with your `domains` configuration in the `spv-wallet` instance.

 Before interacting with the SPV Wallet API, you must complete the authorization process.

 To begin, generate a pair of keys using the `task generate-keys` command, which is included in the dedicated Taskfile.

 **Example output:**

 ```
 ==================================================================
 XPriv:  xprv1d77e47e-452c-453f-bc4c-a42748f8145f